linuxlawson/greeter/README.md

 Script will expect (and wait for) responses from You, your responses can be just about anything.

 How to use:
-Copy code
+1. Copy code
-Paste code into a text editor and save as 'greeter.sh'.
+2. Paste code into a text editor and save as: greeter.sh
-This should be placed your bin/bash folder.
+*This should be placed your bin/bash folder.

 If you are new to linux and dont have bin or bash folders, create them like below..
 1. Open Home folder and create 'bin' folder.